[Investigation] Who cares about EU sanctions on Crimea anyway?

 And he could stay in Greece, but not go to any other EU states.

-But it would not be entirely novel either, because that is precisely how EU countries and institutions already treated EU nationals on their counter-terrorist register, the EU official said.
+But it would not be entirely novel, because that is precisely how EU countries and institutions already treated EU nationals on their counter-terrorist register, the EU official said.

 And unlike the vast majority of the 177 individuals on the EU's Russia blacklist, who do not keep money in Europe, Savvidi is wide open to a European broadside if Brussels opened fire.